bniculea/java-course/chapter13/chapter13.md

      ```
    - Sample Output2: `true`

-6. Write a C++ program which will divide a matrix by a scalar.
+6. Write a JAVA program which will divide a matrix by a scalar.
 Note that you can only divide a matrix by a scalar!
 You cannot divide two matrices!
    - Sample Input:
      ```JSON
                   2.0 9.0 7.0